auth0/docs/articles/connections/social/facebook.md

 ## Prerequisites

-Before you connect your Auth0 app to Facebook, you must have an account on the [Facebook Developer](https://developers.facebook.com/) portal.
+Before you connect your Auth0 app to Facebook, you must have a [Facebook Developer](https://developers.facebook.com/) account.
 Follow the instructions in [Facebook App Development](https://developers.facebook.com/docs/apps) docs.
 You must get an <dfn data-key="access-token">access token</dfn> that allows you to access the Facebook API.

 ## Steps